DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/installation.md

 You may change the database column names in the published migration to anything you would like.
-However, once you have done so, you must override the following methods in your Eloquent `User` model that are provided by the above mentioned LdapRecord trait and interface:
+However, once you have done so, you must override the following methods in your Eloquent `User` model that are provided by the above-mentioned LdapRecord trait and interface:

 ```php
 // app/User.php